On Rota-Baxter and Nijenhuis anti-flexible algebras

-\end{thm} \begin{proof} By considering Proposition~\ref{prop:pre} and Theorem~\ref{thm:Prelie}, then follows the result. \end{proof} \begin{defi} A morphism of two $\mathcal{O}$-operators $T$ and $T'$ with respect to the $A$-bimodule $M$ of anti-flexible algebra $(A, \cdot_{A})$ and to the $B$-bimodule $N$ of anti-flexible algebra $(B, \cdot_{B})$, respectively, is a pair $(\phi, \varphi)$ of an anti-algebra morphism $\phi: A\rightarrow B$ and a linear map $\varphi: M\rightarrow N$ such that the following diagrams commute
+\end{theorem} \begin{proof} By considering Proposition~\ref{prop:pre} and Theorem~\ref{thm:Prelie}, then follows the result. \end{proof} \begin{definition} A morphism of two $\mathcal{O}$-operators $T$ and $T'$ with respect to the $A$-bimodule $M$ of anti-flexible algebra $(A, \cdot_{A})$ and to the $B$-bimodule $N$ of anti-flexible algebra $(B, \cdot_{B})$, respectively, is a pair $(\phi, \varphi)$ of an anti-algebra morphism $\phi: A\rightarrow B$ and a linear map $\varphi: M\rightarrow N$ such that the following diagrams commute